- 1. Overview

 Taylor’s idea was as follows.
 To maximise efficiency, a company’s manager performs the following steps:

-- Step 1: Closely observes and understand the current production processes.
+- Step 1: Closely observes and understands the current production processes.

 - Step 2: She then breaks up these processes into atomic tasks and identifies the skills required.